Crudes/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/index.md

 ## What is proof-of-stake (PoS)? {#what-is-pos}

 Proof-of-stake underlies certain [consensus mechanisms](/developers/docs/consensus-mechanisms/) used by blockchains to achieve distributed consensus.
 In proof-of-work, miners prove they have capital at risk by expending energy.
 Ethereum uses proof-of-stake, where validators explicitly stake capital in the form of ETH into a smart contract on Ethereum.
-This staked ETH then acts as collateral that can be destroyed if the validator behaves dishonestly or lazily.
+This staked ETH then acts as collateral that can be destroyed if the validator behaves dishonestly or fails to remain active.
 The validator is then responsible for checking that new blocks propagated over the network are valid and occasionally creating and propagating new blocks themselves.

 Proof-of-stake comes with a number of improvements to the now-deprecated proof-of-work system: